Our commitment to transparency and ethical AI in policing.

 Improve policing through evidence-based recommendations sourced from BWC footage by leveraging AI in an ethical and unbiased manner.

-A look back at our key milestones over the last year.
+A look back at our key milestones and our vision for the future of transparent policing analysis.

 May 2024